tpenguinltg/ed1-rule110/README.md

 as long as it does not contain a `'`) should contain the input on the last line.
 Apart from the terminal newline, it must contain only `0`s and `1`s.
-The input line can be as wide as you want, but it must have at least one character (apart from the newline).
+The input line can be as wide as you want, but it must have at least one character (apart from the newline). **Do not run this script on a file with invalid data**, or else you'll have to hunt down a stray `ed` process.

 The results of the simulation will be written back to the data file.